You need medical tests. Or do you?

 You visit the doctor and she’s just finished her exam of your body.
 You wait … sitting awkwardly with legs dangling over the edge … on the paper-covered exam table.
-The same one where you had just been prone just a few minutes ago while she did said examination.
+The same one where you had been prone just a few minutes ago while she did said examination.
 You’re wearing a faded cloth “Johnny” gown loosely tied at the shoulder, with a mind of its own … insisting on revealing your shoulder and other things.
-Or maybe you’re “covered” in a stiff and crinkly paper version.
-And your bare bottom is on the cold table.
-And you wait.
-And you wonder.
-And the anxiety builds as you go through all the crazy possibilities your mind conjures for you … “Thank you mind”.
+Or maybe you’re “covered” in stiff and crinkly paper couture … and your bare bottom is on the cold table … and you wait … and you wonder … and the anxiety builds as you go through all sorts of crazy possibilities … “Thank you mind”.

 She returns.
 She has a somber look and your blood pressure rises.
 And your pulse starts revving up like a motorcycle in a driveway.
 And she says … “YOU NEED TESTS”.

 This scenario is pretty common in the US.
 Our medical system is based on a physician knowing identifying our particular ailment.
 And if not, ruling out a list (small or large) of possibilities.
 It’s the way it is.
 And not just here, but in many countries.
 It’s the nature of the beast.
 Simply because physicians just haven’t gained the knowledge base.
 Technology and the medical institution is still growing and learning.
 That’s just the way things are.

 Let’s look at the statement: “YOU NEED TESTS”